giselabagu/powerBI-analytics-friends/README.md

 # powerBI-analytics-friends
-Data analysis and visualization of the TV show Friends using Power BI, focusing on gender differences in participation.
-This project, developed during a Data Analytics bootcamp, explores the number of male vs. female writers, directors, and characters, as well as the screen time and involvement of primary and secondary characters by gender.
+Data analysis and visualization of the TV show Friends using Power BI, focusing on the gender gap in participation.
+This bootcamp project explores the differences between male and female writers, directors, and characters, analyzing their representation and screen time among main and secondary roles.